-Topology (from the Greek topos, "place", and logos, "study") is a major area of mathematics concerned with shapes, such as curves, surfaces, solids, etc. In topology one studies properties of the shapes that are preserved through continuous deformations, twistings, and stretching of objects.
+Topology (from the Greek topos, "place", and logos, "study") is a major area of mathematics concerned with figures, such as curves, surfaces, solids, etc. In topology one studies properties of the shapes that are preserved through continuous deformations, twistings, and stretching of objects.
 Tearing or gluing, however, is not allowed.
 One does not care about distances, angles or curvature.
-A donut, and a mug, with one handle, are topologically equivalent, i.e. from a topological point of view we do not distinguish between the two shapes.
-Topology is sometimes called rubber band geometry.
+A donut and a coffee cup, with one handle, are topologically equivalent, i.e. from a topological point of view we do not distinguish between the two shapes.
+Topology is sometimes called rubber band geometry. [back]